owenroberts/mmp270/labs/1-4_Obstacles_and_Collisions.md

 ## 1. Setting up the Godot project
 - Use a game that you're currently working on, or use a copy of the [Developer Default](./Developer_Default.zip) project
+- Download the [Assets](./Assets.zip) folder for any scenes or art you may need

 ## 2. Add collision layers and masks
 - Setup default collision layers in masks in `Project > Project Settings > Layer Names > 2d Physics`